 Significant changes in particular release can be found in our MOP news list.

 Graphical user interface – a model editor and result viewer

 With MOP user interface, the user can:

 - edit any part of input model data (in tables or in a spatial map view),

 - create new pipes, nodes, pumps, sources, etc.;

 - display and print pressure diagram and pump operation diagrams,

 - display MOP result data in a spatial map view (e.g. color scales of velocity, temperatures, pressures or any other result quantity can be presented), in tables or in time series charts;

 - create and use own new input and output parameters and connecting them with other parameters by custom formulas,

 The spreadsheet front-end allows user to save, edit and view the model as a MS Excel file and control other MOP modules from the spreadsheet, such as running calculations, loading results or running the graphical interface and other functions.

-Every model can be extended with custom cascading calculations, dependent tables, charts and reports according to customer needs, e.g. displaying of pump operation inside a pressure diagram.
+Every model can be extended with custom cascading calculations, dependent tables, charts and reports according to customer needs, e.g. displaying of pump operation point with characteristics within a pressure diagram.
 Also, the model inputs can be connected to custom calculations, so a model can be extended e.g. by master formulas of pressure control etc.

 GISimport – an import module

 GISimport is a widely configurable module for importing input data into MOP system.
 Data can be taken from GIS or any SQL database supported by ADO.NET (including Odbc and OleDb).
 Spatial information can be loaded from OpenGIS WKT (most database systems supports this), from vertex coordinates table (any database system), ESRI Shapefile, AutoCAD DXF or from a text file.
 This module is useful in all cases where spatial information and other pipe parameters are managed centrally.

 SQLexport – an export module